 - Quality and consistency of participation in faculty led weekly case studies.

-- Conducting a focused physical and health assessment on a volunteer client based on an assigned case (Week 8).
-This evaluation will be conducted by Skype or Zoom and will be scheduled with the course faculty during specific times during week 8.
+- Conducting a focused physical and health assessment on a volunteer client based on an assigned case (Week 7).
+This evaluation will be conducted by grading a submitted video recording.

 (Other resources will be identified on the Learning Portal)

 We expect that NPs taking this course will already have access to their own up-to-date resources that they utilize in clinical practice and we encourage incorporation of these resources into this course.
 In addition, we strongly recommend learners have access to the following textbooks: